West Virginia

 Upon expungement, the proceedings in the matter shall be deemed never to have occurred.
 The court and other agencies shall reply to any inquiry that no record exists on the matter.
 All orders enforcing the expungement procedure shall also be sealed.The person whose record is expunged shall not have to disclose the fact of the record or any matter relating thereto on an application for employment, credit or other type of application.

 § 61-11-25(e).
-Inspection of expunged non-conviction records is limited to their subject and to a prosecutor for a specific investigation or prosecution, and only upon court order:
+Inspection of expunged non-conviction records is limited to their subject upon motion, and to a prosecutor upon petition, for a specific investigation or prosecution, the latter which is only granted if the court finds that granting the request is within the interests of justice. § 61-11-25(f):

-Juvenile records are sealed automatically the later of one year after turning age 18 or one year after juvenile or personal jurisdiction is terminated.
+Juvenile records are confidential by operation of law.
 W. Va.
 Code § 49-5-101(a).
-If a proceeding is transferred to adult court, records are not automatically sealed. § 49-5-101(e).
+If a proceeding is transferred to adult court, records are not automatically sealed, and instead sealed one year after turning 18 or one year after juvenile or personal jurisdiction is terminated. §§ 49-5-101(e), 49-5-104(a).
 Records are available only to the child, to law enforcement and specified other entities, and by court order. § 49-5-101(b) and (c).
 Records of violent or felonious offenses may be made available to the public. § 49-5-101(g).
 See also provisions in W. Va.
 Code § 61-14-9 described above, authorizing vacatur and expungement for juveniles convicted of prostitution without regard to age limits in these sections.

 IV.
 Criminal record in employment & licensing